 I live in Vitebsk, a town in the north of Belarus.
 People know of Vitebsk through the artist Marc Chagall who was born there and who then in Paris created pictures inspired by his childhood and youth in Vitebsk.
 I am 32 years old.
-I was a teacher for sometime in a collage but by chance became a photographer and I have been freelancing for over 10 years now.
-At the moment I am in Warsaw, previously in 2010 I lived for 6 months in St. Petersburg and in 2014, I traveled around Europe for 5 months.
+I was a teacher for some time in a college but by chance became a photographer and I have been freelancing for over 10 years now.
+At the moment I am in Warsaw, previously in 2010 I lived for 6 months in St. Petersburg and in 2014, I travelled around Europe for 5 months.

 • How and when did you discover photography?

 An artist friend of mine had a Zenith with a 135mm lens and I liked how it all looked.
 I worked in America when I was a student and on the advice of my boss in 2004, I bought a Canon 300D.
 Probably in the second year I looked into the basics [of photography] and took pictures of concerts, friends, exhibitions, parts of an old town and even tried to make an improvised studio.
 This all had little to do with the art of photography but it seemed that I had something.
 Everything became more interesting after meeting Egor Voinov.
 He told me to try and work with film and medium format cameras.
 My photos gradually became different.
 Photography became a time for reflection, with the camera on a tripod and a cable release attached there came a degree of calm and concentration.